GavinChilders/GavinChilders/README.md

 - **Concepts:** Object-Oriented Programming, Data Structures, Algorithms

 ## 📚 Education
 Pursuing a B.S. in Computer Science at the University of Central Arkansas (expected May 2027).
-I’ve enjoyed courses like Data Structures and Programming Principles, and I’m currently diving into Discrete Mathematics and Principles of Programming Languages.
+I’ve enjoyed courses like Data Structures, and I’m currently diving into Discrete Mathematics and Principles of Programming Languages.

 ### 🔍 Selected Projects